johnsellin93/grab/README.md

 grab is a terminal-native AI context builder for large codebases.

-it's built on top of standard Unix tooling: `ripgrep` for search, `sed` for precise range extraction, and clipboard/tmux integration for transport.
+it's built on top of standard Unix tooling: `ripgrep` for search, `sed` for precise range extraction, and clipboard for transport.

 Every `grab` command automatically appends context and copies the accumulated result into the active clipboard/tmux buffer.